Abuja: 10 Facts You Should Know Before You Book Your Ticket

 Abuja, the capital city of Nigeria since 1991, ?is one of the few properly planned capital cities in Africa.
 With its beautiful modern parks, architectural designs, and monumental buildings, Abuja is indeed a worthy capital city of Nigeria. ?Abuja has been aptly tagged the ?centre of unity? due to its physical central position in the country and lack of ethnic and religious differences.

-Abuja is bordered to the North by Kaduna State, to the South-East by Nasarrawa State, to the South-West by Kogi State and to the West by Niger State.
-The city has an estimated population 6 million people, making it Nigeria’s 4th largest city.
+The city has an estimated population 6 million people, making it Nigeria?s 4th largest city.
+Bordered to the North by Kaduna State, to the South-East by Nasarrawa State, to the South-West by Kogi State and to the West by Niger State.

-Abuja’s cityscape is defined by Zuma rock and Aso rock – where Nigeria’s executive seat of power is located- and other hills and rocks.
 The city experiences 3 distinct seasons; the warm season, the rainy season and an extremely hot/dry season.
-The average temperature is 29.1 degrees celsius.
+The average temperature is 29.1 degrees Celsius.
 This ideal climate makes Abuja a great place to visit all-year-round.

 Other means of transportation include commercial motorcycles and tricycles.
 These vehicles travel only short distances.
 The tricycles often have specific routes which they ply.

 You can enjoy the sights in Abuja regardless of your budget. ?Most of the time, all you will need to take with you is an adventurer's eye and a ?good camera.